ctc-uci/ccl-waivers/README.md

 *Child Creativity Lab physically scans event and workshop paper waivers for uploading to an online drive, which is a time-consuming and error-prone process.*

-🆙 We created an online waiver management system where volunteers and participants can sign waivers automatically stored in a dashboard for admins to access.
+🆙 We created an online waiver management system where volunteers and participants can sign waivers automatically stored on a dashboard for admins to access.
 This solution will reduce paper usage and improve waiver organization for Child Creativity Lab's workshops and other activities.

 ![Waivers Home](https://user-images.githubusercontent.com/45449494/130186434-b2bbc0be-ce5b-48ae-aab5-9d2a6840cfdb.png)
 ![Waivers Upload](https://user-images.githubusercontent.com/45449494/130186442-b6fb3d01-7fe2-4de3-b465-99dbe69afe34.png)